Julie Fancelli: Political contributions

-Since the beginning of the century, Fancelli donated hundreds of thousands of dollars to Republican candidates and party organizations.
+Since the beginning of the 21st century, Fancelli donated hundreds of thousands of dollars to Republican candidates and party organizations.

-In 2017, Fancelli met with Republican National Committee Chairwoman Ronna McDaniel to express her concern that the Republican Party had not done enough to help Trump in the 2016 Presidential election.
+In 2017, Fancelli met with Republican National Committee Chairwoman Ronna McDaniel to express her concern that the Republican Party had not done enough to help Trump in the 2016 presidential election.
 Fancelli increased her donations after the election of Donald Trump.
-Many of her donations were associated with Caroline Wren, a Trump fundraiser closely associated with the 2021 United States Capitol Attack, and Kimberly Guilfoyle; after a call directly from Guilfoyle in July 2020, Fancelli donated $250,000 to the Trump campaign.
+Many of her donations were associated with Caroline Wren, a Trump fundraiser closely associated with the 2021 United States Capitol attack, and Kimberly Guilfoyle; after a call directly from Guilfoyle in July 2020, Fancelli donated $250,000 to the Trump campaign.
 During the 2020 election cycle, Fancelli ultimately donated more than $980,000 to a joint account serving the Trump presidential campaign and the Republican National Party.
 After the election, LJ Management Services Inc., a company closely linked to Fancelli's family foundation, gave a further $800,000 to a new PAC formed by two of Trump's closest aides.

-In July 2020, Fancelli gave $1,000 to a candidate for mayor of Lakeland, who thanked One America News for “correctly” referring to Trump as the president after Biden’s was inaugurated.
-In September 2020, she gave $5,800 to Rep. Matthew M. Rosendale of Montana, one of 21 House Republicans who opposed awarding the congressional gold medal to police officers who defended the U.S. Capitol on January 6.
+In July 2020, Fancelli gave $1,000 to a candidate for mayor of Lakeland, who thanked One America News for "correctly" referring to Trump as the president after President Biden was inaugurated.
+In September 2020, she gave $5,800 to Rep. Matt Rosendale of Montana, one of 21 House Republicans who opposed awarding the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.

 In total, Fancelli donated more than $2.5 million to political causes in 2020, with most or all of it going to right-wing and far-right candidates and causes.